About me

 Woman sitting on wooden stairs with a dog beside her, both looking at the camera.
 She is wearing a pink shirt and jeans, while the dog has a colorful collar.
 Background features brick walls and metal railings.

-I learned to cook standing in a chair at my grandmother’s and mother’s kitchen counter, and over the last twenty-five years, have studied the art and practiced on my family and friends.
+I learned to cook standing in a chair at my grandmother’s and mother’s kitchen counter, and over the last thirty-five plus years, have studied the art and practiced on my family and friends.
 I still call my Mama to ask how to make a family recipe, and there are many things that I’ll probably never get exactly right.

-Many of the foods they cooked, and consequently many of the foods I cook, don’t have written instructions.
+Many of the foods they cooked, and consequently many of the foods I cook,

 They live in our heads, and we simply know what to add by sight, touch, or taste.
 A lifelong Georgia girl, I grew up on a farm just outside the small town of Oglethorpe, right in the heart of Middle Georgia pine country.